'Rick and Morty': watch the new season 4 finale teaser

 A new teaser for the season 4 finale of Rick and Morty has been released by Adult Swim.

-Episode 10, called “Star Mort: Rickturn of the Jerri”, will drop on May 31, and will end the second batch of episodes that began at the start of the month.
+Episode 10, called “Star Mort: Rickturn of the Jerri”, will drop on May 31 in the US, and will end the second batch of episodes that began at the start of the month.

 -